dohliam/html-table2text/README.md

 ## Credits

-* Table extaction to CSV based on [this Stack Overflow answer](https://stackoverflow.com/a/1403325) by user audiodude.
+* Table extraction to CSV based on [this Stack Overflow answer](https://stackoverflow.com/a/1403325) by user audiodude.

 ## License